Tech Tips & Guides

 • Faulty or Outdated Drivers: Your Acer keyboard may stop working if the keyboard driver is corrupted or out of date.
 Windows might fail to “recognize” the keyboard correctly without the proper driver.
 This often happens after major system updates or driver conflicts.

 • Settings Issues (Filter Keys, NumLock, etc.): Certain software settings can create keyboard problems.
 For example, Filter Keys in Windows accessibility settings can ignore brief keystrokes, which might make your keyboard seem unresponsive.
 Likewise, if Num Lock is on (on models where part of the keyboard doubles as a number pad), you might find some letters typing numbers instead.
 Accidental Fn-Lock activation can also disable your function keys.
+If your keys are responding but typing the wrong characters altogether rather than nothing at all, see our guide on what to do when Acer keyboard keys are mixed up.

 • Hardware Connection or Damage: The keyboard’s internal connection to the laptop may come loose or get damaged, especially if the laptop has been dropped or opened up before.
 In other cases, the keyboard hardware itself can fail after years of use or due to manufacturing defects.
 For example, if a whole section of keys stops working, the internal keyboard matrix could be faulty.
 Physical damage (like a cracked key or a worn-out membrane) will also cause keys to stop responding.